VortexJames/FLASH-CARD-2.0-WITH-SHI-WEI/README.md

-# FlashCard AI - Exam Revision Made Easy
+# FlashCard AI - Exam Revision Made Easy // Testing

 An AI-powered flash card application that transforms your study documents into interactive, intelligent flash cards for exam preparation.